 Not many of us enter the world with clearly defined goals and aspirations.
 It seems that this is what Lucinda did from day one.
 As soon as she could hold a pencil, the paper in the household became fair game as she sought for a means to scribble down her self expression.

 Her unabashed love for representing her world through art found further forms of expression when she attended art school at the early age of 15.
-It was here that her avid love for sculpting began to develop, but after a nasty incident with the a welder, almost blowing up the building, she leapt back in to painting.
-After five years at East Sydney Technical College she graduated with a Diploma in Art.
+It was here that her avid love for sculpting began to develop, but after a nasty incident with a welder, almost blowing up the building, she leapt back in to painting.
+After five years at East Sydney Technical College, which is now the National Art School, she graduated with a Diploma in Art.

 In her own words : "For me art has always been about making something pleasing to the eye, something that you can look at everyday and discover something new to see, make your day a little better for having that piece in your life.
 If I am really successful, it will take the viewer away to another world.